physical-computation/Conventions/README-CCodingConventions.md

 8. No function definitions in header .h files.

-9. Files named named `warp-xxxcamelCasedName.yyy`.
+9. Files named named `warp-camelCasedName.yyy`.
+See the [README-FileNamingConventions.md](https://github.com/physical-computation/Conventions/blob/master/README-FileNamingConventions.md) for more on file naming conventions.

 10. Constants in `enum`s, not in `#define`s where possible.